 We’ve decided to take Anna Newell Jones’ Debt Free Life Pledge and making our financial goals a reality, with some personal modifications of course.

 The Rundown.
-I’m going to do the Spending Fast for 3 months and an upcoming trip to the Big Apple will be my reward for sticking to it.
+I’m going to hit the pause button on spending for 3 months and an upcoming trip to the Big Apple will be my reward for sticking to it.
 My expectation is that one or two of my bills will be paid off in the next three months.
 If I’m not happy with my progress in the first three months, or just loving the results, I will reevaluate whether to continue the fast for another three months.
-If I am happy with my progress, I will switch to the Spending Diet and I will have a monthly allowance of $100 for wants.
+If I am happy with my progress, I will switch to a monthly allowance of $100 for wants.

 The End Game.
 Paying off debt is my focus, but saving money is too.
 Any money leftover from my paycheck that might have gone to wants in the past will go straight into savings.
-The same will be true once I switch to the diet and use up my $100 a month wants allowance.
-I’m almost certain I will return to the Spending Fast for the last 3 months of the year because of the big reward that we will talk about at a later date.
+The same will be true once I switch to the monthly allowance.
+I’m almost certain I will return to my spending pause for the last 3 months of the year because of the big reward that we will talk about at a later date.